veles-rgb/blog-api/README.md

 # blog-api

-Blog API for The Odin Project, using RESTful API techniques.
+Blog API for The Odin Project, using RESTful API backend and react frontend.